 The best feed can become a threat if not handled and stored correctly.
-Attempt to exclude wildlife from outdoor pens and prevent access of wild or feral animals to stored feed and feeding areas.
+Attempt to exclude wildlife from outdoor pens and prevent access of wild animals to stored feed and feeding areas.
 Birds and vermin are effective at transmitting disease and are common in feed storage areas.
-Recognize that even domestic animals pose risks as dogs, cats, goats, sheep and horses can introduce disease to cattle by contaminating feed with urine, feces or other body fluids (See Chapter 13:Feral Animals and Wildlife Management).
+Recognize that even domestic animals pose risks as dogs, cats, goats, sheep and horses can introduce disease to cattle by contaminating feed with urine, feces or other body fluids.